Mike Sainristil: Professional career

 Sainristil was selected by the Washington Commanders in the second round (50th overall) of the 2024 NFL draft.
 He signed his four-year rookie contract on June 11, 2024.
 Sainristil recorded his first career interception in Week 6 against the Baltimore Ravens.
 He forced and recovered his first fumble in Week 13 against the Tennessee Titans, becoming the third rookie in team history to have done both in a single game.
 Sainristil was named the Pepsi NFL Rookie of the Week after recording 10 tackles and 3 pass breakups in the regular season finale, finishing the season as the team's leader in interceptions with two.
 He finished the 2024 regular season with 93 tackles, 14 pass deflections, two interceptions, a forced fumble, and a fumble recovery.
 In the Divisional Round playoff game against the Detroit Lions, he recorded two interceptions that helped advanced the Commanders to the NFC Championship Game.

+At the start of the 2025 season, Sainristil was named the starting nickelback with Marshon Lattimore and Trey Amos starting on the outside.
+In Week 4, he recorded his first interception of the season against Atlanta Falcons quarterback, Michael Penix Jr. Following Amos suffering a season-ending injury in Week 10, Sainristil was moved again back outside for the rest of the season.
+At the end of the 2025 season, he led the team with four interceptions.